Laelil/PRA3006/README.md

 4. For a detailed explanation on how to use this plaform, refer to the information underneath.

 ## Using the platform
+* Our homepage displays ...
+* complete this once the homepage is done

 ## Repository information
 how to use the repository